Leyi-24/Geog485/Lab2/readme.md

 * **Option 1**: You can search the toolbox for a tool called random points in extent
    * 10 points minimum per class (so 50 points if you are going for 5 classes)
    * input extent: calculate from layer and use the shapefile from step 2 in the unsupervised classification section.
-   * You can set a mimimum distance in between points.
+   * You can set a minimum distance in between points.
 This is up to you.
    * Right-click the points layer and select attribute table
    * You will need a value column and you will need to adjust the value of each point in your table depending on where it lies within a true or false color image.
 For this you can reference your **key**!
 You should also add a class column that will be the label (i.e., forest, grass, urban).